 For an employer, relevant life cover is an attractive benefit to be able to offer potential employees and can help retain highly skilled existing members of staff whose contribution is crucial to the business’ performance.

-It is also a very tax-efficient form of insurance for limited companies as premiums are classed as tax-deductible for corporation tax purposes.
+It is also a tax-efficient form of insurance for limited companies as premiums are usually classed as tax-deductible for corporation tax purposes.

 Whereas relevant life insurance very much focuses on protecting an employee’s family in the event of their death, what happens if one of the company owner’s were to die?
 More specifically, what happens to their share of the business?

 Should this event occur, the deceased’s share of a business will typically pass to their beneficiaries.